PyCav/server/python/README.md

 The generator will generate an index of Jupyter Notebooks, sorted into subcategories according to the subdirectory they reside in, notebooks not in a subdirectory will be added to the top of the index file outside of any subcategories.
-Folder names will be formatted such that for example if a folder is named WavesAndOscillations it will appear as Waves And Oscillations when it is used as a subcategory name.
+Folder names will be formatted such that a folder named WavesAndOscillations will appear as Waves And Oscillations when it is used as a subcategory name (new words are determined using uppercase letters, for example Statisticalphysics would appear as Statisticalphysics, where as StatisticalPhysics would appear as Statistical Physics).

 The generated index notebook will be named indexgen.ipynb.
 To run the generator just type the following command.